luminovang/documentation/functions/ip.md

 ## Overview

-Get the user&#039;s IP address or retrieve the IP address information using a third-party API provider for IP address information.
+Get the user's IP address or retrieve the IP address information using a third-party API provider for IP address information.

 ***